cheme/nanomsg-hs/README.md

 -------

 Next evolutions, could be:
-- use of exception for all error returning in API
 - non blocking send and receive due if issue with threads
 - rewritting of c2hs content to remove build dependency